 Our Favourite Places to Stay

-We hand-pick every camp and lodge we use in The Kalahari Desert, Botswana.
+We hand-pick every camp and lodge we use in the Kalahari Desert.
 These are the addresses we return to, chosen for their guiding, their location and the way they make the wilderness feel like your own.

 Tau Pan Camp ★★★★★